 Trained to meet the relevant ethical, professional and legal standards, Accounting Technician apprentices will use their knowledge of business systems and processes as well as standard accounting practices to analyse and make recommendations for your business.

 This apprenticeship programme is the equivalent to a foundation degree and the modules focus on real-life work scenarios and use the latest technologies to ensure that your apprentices gain the practical knowledge they need.
 The programme also develops transferable and professional skills including team work and communication to help progress careers.

 Your apprentices will study and be examined on the first three modules of the ACCA Qualification, called Applied Knowledge:

 They’ll also take our interactive module Foundations in Professionalism which covers ethics and personal effectiveness.
 Successful completion of all these elements means the apprentice will be awarded ACCA’s Diploma in Accounting and Business as well as the actual apprenticeship award itself.

 To get an idea of how our apprenticeship is structured, download our diagram (PDF, 24 KB).

-Once they have completed all of the requirements, they can submit their portfolio to ACCA for review.
+They’ll also need to complete a training portfolio which is a separate assessment, comprising a training log and written reflective statement, will be reviewed and assessed.Once they have completed all of the requirements, they can submit their portfolio to ACCA for review.